 The Venetian fortress of Paliokastro is located 14km west of Heraklion, on the west side of Heraklion Bay.
-Today, only a part of the walls of the triangular fort remains alive.
-The fort was built on a big tall rock, near which passes the highway of Heraklion - Chania.
-In ancient times, it is considered that this was the acropolis of the ancient town Kytaion.
+Today, only a part of the walls of the triangular fort survives.
+The fort was built on a large tall rock, near which passes the highway of Heraklion - Chania.
+In ancient times, it is considered that this was the acropolis of the ancient town Kytaeon.

-In 1204, when the Genoese Pescatore conquered Crete, he built 14 forts in order to protect it.
+In 1204, when the Genoese Enrico Pescatore conquered Crete, he built 14 forts in order to protect the island from the intruders.
 Among them was the fort of Paliokastro, which could protect the bay of Heraklion and make the landing of enemy on the nearby shores very difficult.
 The Genoeses thought that this castle was very important, thus when the Venetians managed to conquer Crete, they kept only this castle.
-Later, in 1211, they had to leave the island.
+However, in 1211, they were forced to abandon the island.

 At the beginning of the Venetian Era, the castle lost its original importance because the Bay of Heraklion could be now protected by the Venetian ships.
 But when Venice was threatened by the presence of the Ottomans, the castle regained its value.
 Thus, during the years 1573-1595 they rebuilt the old castle, just like many other castles throughout the island.
-The castles of the Bay were then able to control the entire region, since the cannon shots from Paliokastro crossed with the shots from the ramparts of St Andrew (Heraklion Walls).
+The castles of the bay were then able to control the entire region, since the cannon shots from Paliokastro crossed with the shots from the ramparts of Saint Andrew in Heraklion Walls.